puppetlabs/puppetdb/documentation/configure.markdown

 Nodes will be checked for staleness every `gc-interval` minutes.
 Manual deactivation will continue to work as always.

-If unset, auto-deactivation of nodes is disabled.
+If unset, auto-expiration of nodes is disabled.

 ### `node-purge-ttl`

-Automatically delete nodes that have been _deactivated_ for the specified amount of time.
+Automatically delete nodes that have been _deactivated_ or _expired_ for the specified amount of time.
 This will also delete all facts, catalogs and reports for the node.
 This ttl may be specified the same way as `node-ttl` above.

 If unset, auto-deletion of nodes is disabled.